 Do you know how to talk about WEATHER IN SPANISH?

 Weather in Spanish is translated as EL TIEMPO ATMOSFÉRICO o EL CLIMA.
 Today we are going to study some vocabulary regarding this important a useful topic.
-First download the pdf sheet, after that practice the vocabulary with our quizzes below.
+First, Students registered in our Premium Service can get a copy of our pdf sheets, just by leaving a message in the comment.
+After that practice the vocabulary with our quizzes below.

-More tips to speak about climate in Spanish
+More tips to speak about the climate in Spanish

-- The translation into English of EL TIEMPO can be “weather” or “time”.
-To avoid misunderstood we say:
+- The translation into English of EL TIEMPO can be «weather» or «time».
+To avoid misunderstanding we say:

 ¿Qué tiempo hace en Madrid?
-(What’s the weather in Madrid?)
+(What’s the weather like in Madrid?)

 ¿Qué hora es?
 (What time is it?)

 - EL CIELO can also be translated as the sky, heaven, and even darling.